International students

 Your Confirmation of Acceptance for Studies (CAS)

-Our Admissions team will email your CAS to you after you have accepted your unconditional offer.
+Our Admissions team will issue your CAS after you’ve accepted your unconditional offer.
 If you’re a Masters student, you’ll also need to have paid your tuition fee deposit or provided your exemption evidence (for sponsored students).

 You don’t need to contact us to request a CAS.
 If we have all the information we need, we'll issue your CAS as soon as we can.
 If we require any further details from you, we’ll contact you by email.